ImaneIK/bam_sentiment_analysis/README.md

 1. **Place the pickle model and vectorizer files in the backend directory:**

-    Ensure you have `model.pkl` and `vectorizer.pkl` in the `sentiment-analysis-backend` folder.
+    Ensure you have `model.pkl` and `vectorizer.pkl` in the `sentiment-analysis-bam` folder.

 2. **Run the backend server:**

     ```bash
-    cd sentiment-analysis-backend
+    cd sentiment-analysis-bam
     flask run
     ```